projen/projen/API.md

 Use this option if you want totally manual releases.

-This will give you the same release task + a git publish command that will handle project-level changelog management and release tagging.
+This will give you a release task that, in addition to the normal release activities will trigger a `publish:git` task.
+This task will handle project-level changelog management, release tagging, and pushing these artifacts to origin.

-To release you can run `yarn release` followed by `yarn publish:git`, then push the generated artifacts.
+Simply run `yarn release` to trigger a manual release.

 ```ts
 static manual(options?: ManualReleaseOptions): ReleaseTrigger